klmitch/turnstile/README.rst

 values do not need to be pre-declared in any way; Turnstile ignores (but maintains) configuration values that it does not use, making these values available for use by preprocessors and Limit classes.

+For convenience, the ``turnstile.config:Config`` class offers a static method ``to_bool()`` which can convert a string value to a boolean value.
+The strings "t", "true", "on", "y", and "yes" are all recognized as a boolean True value, as are numeric strings which evaluate to non-zero values.
+The strings "f", "false", "off", "n", and "no" are all recognized as a boolean False value, as are numeric strings which evaluate to zero values.
+Any other string value will cause ``to_bool()`` to raise a ValueError, unless the ``do_raise`` argument is given as False, in which case ``to_bool()`` will return a boolean False value.

 .. _PIP link: http://www.pip-installer.org/en/latest/index.html